rmosolgo/graphql-ruby/guides/queries/multiplex.md

 ## Validation and Error Handling

-Each query is validated and {% internal_link "analyzed","/queries/ast_analysis" %} independently.
+Each query is validated and [analyzed](/queries/ast_analysis) independently.
 The `results` array may include a mix of successful results and failed results.

 ## Multiplex-Level Context

-You can add values to {{ "Execution::Multiplex#context" | api_doc }} by providing a `context:` hash:
+You can add values to [Execution::Multiplex#context](rdoc-ref:Execution::Multiplex#context) by providing a `context:` hash:

 ```ruby
 MySchema.multiplex(queries, context: { current_user: current_user })